 The 2013 Accendo Cellars Cabernet Sauvignon shows dark fruit on the bouquet with a pleasing tobacco smokiness character and a savory component.
 Presents a higher toned fruit profile including both red and darker fruit flavors along with a thread of chocolate.
 A red cherry tartness shows on the finish.
 Features firm but very well structured tannins persisting on an extremely long finish.
 Big but balanced.
 This youthful wine (tasted 3.5 years after harvest) has plenty of life ahead of it.

 Visits are for serious wine enthusiasts and collectors.
-With a number of premium brands using the winery for both production and hospitality purposes, they offer a Portfolio Tasting featuring some of the wines from those producing on site.
-With a diversity of both producers and types of wines available, these tastings can be customized based on preference.
+A tasting is always a sit down personalized experience – with an interior feel of entering someone’s house.
+The open kitchen overlooks the main room with an adjoining side room for even more intimate tastings.
+A number of premium brands use the winery as part of the Wheeler Farms Winemaking Partner (WP) program for both production and hospitality purposes.
+It only makes sense to offer an experience to showcase these vintners; the Portfolio Tasting features some of their select wines.
+With a diversity of both premium producers and types of wines available, these tastings can be customized based on preference.
 Tastings often provide access to personalized visits with the winemakers or the owners behind the brands.

 For more information and to join their mailing list, visit: www.wheelerfarmswine.com